Wednesday 28 February 7-8.30pm

 Her recent work explores how contemplative nature engagement can support people experiencing ecological distress in the face of environmental change and loss.

 She will discuss research undertaken with contemplative practice teachers from diverse traditions to understand potential pathways and activities to support individual, social and ecological well-being.

 After working in a range of counselling roles with a relational focus, Abi feels compelled to work in the grief space as she believes grief can act as a medicine; an expansive offering towards healing.

 With a personal interest in environmental activism, Abi was drawn to explore the experience of ecological grief and how this intersects with other experiences of loss in acknowledgement of our innate connection and belonging within nature.

 Drawing on her background in education, Abi's facilitation of group work and training events is led by curiosity and informed by incorporating engaging content with stimulating discussion to provide meaningful learning and understanding.

-Where: Zoom - Will be sent out on the day of the event to all who have registered.
-Registration closes 4pm on 6 June.
+Where: Zoom - The link will be sent out on the day of the event to all who have registered.

 N.B.
 You DO NOT need a PayPal account.
-Scroll down to Pay With Card and you can use your debit or credit card.
+Scroll down to Pay With Debit or Credit Card.